mazay/s3sync-service/docs/prometheus-exporter.md

 # Prometheus exporter

-The application has built in [Prometheus](https://prometheus.io/) exporter, which exposes a set of [Golang](https://golang.org/) metrics as well as some application related metrics.
+The application has built in [Prometheus](https://prometheus.io/) exporter, which exposes a set of [Golang](https://golang.org/) metrics as well as some site related metrics.
 The exporter is listening for port `9350` by default and exposes metrics under `/metrics` subpath, both options could be changed via [the command line arguments](configuration.md#command-line-args).

-## Custom metrics
+## Site metrics

 | Metric name | Description | Metric type |
 |-------------|-------------|-------------|